How to visualize Simple Analytics data with Chartbrew

-In this tutorial, we are going to connect Simple Analytics’ API, get different datasets, and create a dashboard in Chartbrew to show all this data.
+In this tutorial, we will connect Simple Analytics’ API, get different datasets, and create a dashboard in Chartbrew to show all this data.

 Chartbrew allows you to connect all your databases and APIs to create beautiful live charts and visualize your data.
-It supports public dashboards and helps you connect multiple data sources into one dashboard.
+It supports public dashboards and helps you combine multiple data sources into one dashboard.

 The part we’re going to focus on here is creating a Chartbrew dashboard with data from the Simple Analytics API.
-In this tutorial, we are going to go through how to connect to the API, and then we are going to create a chart and a table view to display the data inside Chartbrew.
-For this tutorial, we are going to use the public data from the simpleanalytics.com site itself, but you can use your own website if you wish.
+In this tutorial, we will go through how to connect to the API, and then we will create a chart and a table view to display the data inside Chartbrew.
+For this tutorial, we will use the public data from the simpleanalytics.com site itself, but you can use your own website if you wish.

 Grab your favorite brew, create a new project in Chartbrew and let’s get started!

 We will follow the Stats API documentation to fetch the data we need for the charts.
 The documentation gives us the main URL that we can use to fetch the data:

 Head over to the connections menu in your new project in Chartbrew and create a new API connection.
 Fill in the details like in the screenshot below.

 Note that for the hostname, we only need to use https://simpleanalytics.com, and you’ll see why later.
 You can ignore the Header part if your data is public.
 If you are using your own website and its data is private in Simple Analytics, you will have to add an authentication header.
 Follow the documentation to generate an API key if you don’t already have one and then add a header to the Chartbrew connection like above.